-Applications for the fund are assessed on individual financial need.
-Successful applications typically receive £200 - £500.
-The money is not repayable.
+Applications for the fund are assessed on individual financial need with evidence.

 You can apply to the fund for immediate needs including food, utility bills, interim payments while you await benefits, technology costs for online learning.

 Applications are assessed as quickly as possible to help you with your unexpected emergency.

-Successful applications will receive a payment from the fund between 7 and 10 working days after the completed application, including the required documentation (typically a bank account), has been received.
+Successful applications will receive a payment from the fund between 7 and 10 working days after the completed application, and required evidence (typically a bank statement), has been received.

 Payments made from the University bank account can take up to a further 3 working days to appear in bank accounts.

 We encourage students to receive payments to a UK bank account, including banking Apps such as Monzo or Revolut.

 Many UK and EU students are eligible to apply for undergraduate and postgraduate loans to help meet tuition and living costs.

 If you are struggling with payments or need help to meet extra costs, the Student Support Fund can help you out.

 We have a range of scholarships to support students from different backgrounds and as a celebration of academic achievement.